 "It's a connected effort across all of D.C. government to fix this gap," Donald said.

 D.C.
-Council member Elissa Silverman (I-At-Large), chairwoman of the Committee on Labor and Workforce Development, said the city needs to better inform residents about apprenticeship program offerings.
-She said the building trades industries, such as painting and welding, have a number of slots available for apprentices that residents aren’t filling.
+Council member Elissa Silverman (Independent-At-Large), chairwoman of the Committee on Labor and Workforce Development, said the city needs to better inform residents about apprenticeship program offerings.
+She said the building trades industries, such as painting and welding, have a number of slots available for apprentices that residents aren't filling.

 Silverman and Ward 8 Council member Trayon White (D) are preparing legislation that would expand apprenticeships at local government agencies.